muzzamilr/design-tokens-blog/design-tokens-blog.md

   }
 }
 ```
-This file lives in the root of project and we need to specify the version of Ant Design we are using and the source of tokens file exported by figma and the target directory in which the transformed json files will be generated.
+This file lives in the root of the project and we need to specify the version of Ant Design we are using and the source of the tokens file exported by Figma and the target directory in which the transformed JSON files will be generated.

 ### tokens-transformer.secret.json
-This file will be created in the root of the project and it includes the licence key and email of Ant For Figma.
+This file will be created in the root of the project and it includes the license key and email of Ant For Figma.

 ** Don't commit this file.
 ```json